PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

     }
 ```

-{{ why(question="Why we set `packages.all.start`?", answer="Word `all` doesn't matter and can be anything.
-And the `start` signifies that the plugins will be loaded on the Neovim's launch.
-The other options is `opt` which allows to load plugin only via command `:packadd $plugin-name`.
-I don't see yet a reason for using opt plugins.
-If I would need to craft a specialized Neovim flavor (e.g. one for web development, another for arduino), I would probably construct different apps in the flake.") }}
+{{ why(question="

+What exactly is `packages.all.start`?", answer="

+Word `all` doesn't matter and can be anything. `start` signifies that the
+plugins will be loaded on Neovim's launch.
+Another possible selector is `opt`
+which is used for lazy-load of plugins via command `:packadd $plugin-name`.

+I didn't yet find a reason to use this option.
+If I would need to define a
+specialized Neovim flavor (e.g. one for web development, another for Arduino), I
+would probably construct different apps in the flake.") }}

-You can search plugins in nixpkgs either through
+You can search plugins in nixpkgs through
 [website](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=vimPlugins.telescope).
 Notice that the selected channel is unstable.
 This channel might have some
-additional plugins compared to stable channel, or newer version of them.
+additional plugins compared to stable channel, or newer versions.

+{{ why(question="

-{{ why(question="How about searching from the terminal?", answer="Actually, it
+How about searching from the terminal?", answer="

-is harder than you would think.
+Actually, it is harder than you would think.
 You can always do
-`nix search nixpkgs vimPlugins.telescope`, but this will search `nixpkgs`
+`nix search nixpkgs vimPlugins.telescope`, but this will search `nixpkgs` stable
-channel which corresponds with the stable channel.
-If you run
-`sudo nix-channel --list`, it will reveal to you which url is associated with
+channel.
+If you run `sudo nix-channel --list`, you can see which url is
-the `nixpkgs` alias.
+associated with the `nixpkgs` alias.

 The only way I have found was to add the unstable channel
 `sudo nix-channel --add https://nixos.org/channels/nixpkgs-unstable unstable`,
-update channels with `sudo nix-channel --update`, and then search with
+update the channels with `sudo nix-channel --update`, and then search with
 `nix-env -qaP 'vimplugin.telescope.*' | grep unstable`.
-The trick here is that
+The catch here is that
 in this case you don't query the package's attribute path, but the its symbolic
-name, which I find unclear.") }}
+name, which might have different format and just makes it even more confusing.

+The good news that community is aware of this shortcomming, so in my opinion
+this will be addressed in one of the upcoming releases.") }}

 At this step Neovim should be still runnable, but before you can verify that
-Telescope works, we still need to write a config for it.
-This is decribed in
+Telescope works, you still need to write a config for it.
-next chapter.

 {{ end() }}